hanshuebner/dyndns53/README.md

 script](dyndns-update) will need to be adapted to the needs of the specific webserver environment.

+The address that is registered under the host name is determined by the environment variable `REMOTE_ADDR` which is set by the CGI.

 The script supports multiple hosts, each protected by a (trivial) password.
 Each host needs to be configured in the `config.js` file [see config-sample.js](config-sample.js).